 A threaded plug on the inlet side of the gas valve provides access to the supply pressure tap.
 Remove the threaded plug, install a field-provided barbed fitting and connect a manometer to measure supply pressure.
-Replace the threaded plug after measurements have been taken.
+Turn OFF unit remove manometer and replace the threaded plug after measurements have been taken.